elastic/integrations/packages/abnormal_security/docs/README.md

 5. Add all the required integration configuration parameters, including Access Token, Interval, Initial Interval and Page Size to enable data collection.
 6. Click on "Save and continue" to save the integration.

 **Note**: By default, the URL is set to `https://api.abnormalplatform.com`.
-We have observed that Abnormal Security Base URL get change as per location so find your own base URL.
+We have observed that Abnormal Security Base URL changes based on location so find your own base URL.

 ## Logs reference